 Gazprom Neft’s total investments in modernising its Moscow Refinery reached RUB160 billion in 2018, with 80 percent of production facilities now modernised.
 Following the construction of a new Euro+ combined oil refining unit (CORU), 32 of the plant’s 40 technological facilities will have been newly installed or upgraded.

 Launching this facility will allow the plant to increase production of aviation and motor fuels, with the new complex replacing five obsolete facilities.

 Cutting-edge technologies integral to the construction of the Euro+ CORU will ensure greater energy efficiency in production, while digital management and control systems will ensure still better reliability and control.

 Leading domestic manufacturers were involved in developing the facility, which is creating new, high-tech jobs.

 Improving environmental security in production is one of the most important objectives of the Moscow Refinery’s modernisation programme.
 Projects implemented in 2011–2017 have allowed the plant to move towards to the exclusive production of environmentally friendly Euro-5 fuels, cutting environmental emissions by 50 percent.
 The plant will cut its environmental emissions by a further 50 percent by 2020.

-On the basis of its 2013 performance, the Moscow refinery has been recognised by the World Refining association (WRA) as the leader in the CIS.
-The refinery was also awarded first place in the Government of Moscow’s competition for environmental protection in the category “Best Project Completed Using Environmentally Friendly and Energy Saving Technologies.”
+The Moscow Refinery was awarded first place in the Government of Moscow’s competition on environmental protection, nominated in the category for «Best Project Completed Using Environmentally Friendly and Energy Saving Technologies.».